Skip to content

 Pregnancy coverage can include prenatal care, delivery, postpartum care, behavioral health care, dental care, doula services, and other covered services when rules are met.
 Your baby may also be eligible for coverage from birth, but you should still make sure the baby is added to your case.

 WIC can help during pregnancy and after birth.
 The state’s WIC eligibility page says WIC is for pregnant women, new moms, breastfeeding women, and children under 5 who live in Massachusetts and meet program rules.
-For national background, see our WIC guide.
+WIC’s 2026-2027 income chart begins June 11, 2026 and runs through June 30, 2027.

 Health coverage for children and teens

 Children may qualify for MassHealth even when a parent does not.
 Massachusetts has special rules to help children and young adults stay covered.
-The state’s children’s coverage page is the best place to confirm the current rule for your child’s age, coverage type, and services.
+The state’s children’s coverage page is the best place to confirm current rules for your child’s age, coverage type, and services.

 Reality check: CMSP is not the same as full MassHealth.
 It may have limits, premiums, or a waiting list.
 If a child has an urgent health need, ask the clinic, hospital, or MassHealth worker what care path is available now while the application is pending.